 What causes a port-wine stain?

-- Usually port-wine stains are found from birth in newborn babies.
+- Usually port-wine stains are present at birth.
 They are formed because the tiny blood vessels (capillaries) in the skin are too big (dilated).

 - Normally we have microscopic nerves that keep the blood vessels small (constricted) most of the time.
 This keeps skin cool and pale usually.